-The rest of the Report is structured as follows.
+The Chapter continues in the following way.
 Section 2 describes the potential anticompetitive effects of horizontal mergers: unilateral and coordinated effects.
-Section 3 addresses the main questions that need to be explored in an assessment of coordinated effects: whether collusion in the ex-post merger market would be sustainable (enforcement problem), whether firms would be able to reach a mutual understanding or agreement (coordination problem), and whether the merger would relax both problems, thus facilitating collusion.
-Section 4 reviews some approaches which should help identify coordinated effects and "quantify" their relevance in practice.
-Sections 5 and 6 describe respectively the evolution of the policy on coordinated effects in European Merger control, and discuss the most important cases in the EU jurisprudence.
-Section 7 concludes.
+It also addresses the main questions that need to be explored in an assessment of coordinated effects: whether collusion in the ex-post merger market would be sustainable (enforcement problem), whether firms would be able to reach a mutual understanding or agreement (coordination problem), and whether the merger would relax both problems, thus facilitating collusion.
+Section 3 reviews some approaches which should help identify coordinated effects and "quantify" their relevance in practice.
+Section 4 describes the evolution of the policy on coordinated effects in European Merger control, and discusses the AGF/GBIcase.
+Section 5 of the Chapter concludes.